 Before moving back, you must deal with all the administrative matters.
 These include applying to graduate, paying student debts (library fines), getting a copy of your student transcript, etc.

-And suppose you have an account with an Australian bank.
-In that case, you must close your account before leaving your study abroad destination.
+And if you have an account with an Australian bank, you must close your account before leaving your study abroad destination.

 If you are staying in a rental property, you need to inform your landlord that soon, you’ll be moving out accordingly.
 You need to organise for your utilities to be disconnected and pay your final bills.